-• Packaging: the company has decided decision to switch from non-recyclable bottles and single-use packaging to biodegradable and smart re-use systems for the domestic and professional cleaning markets;
+- Packaging: switch from non-recyclable bottles and single-use packaging to more sustainable options and smart re-use systems for the domestic and professional cleaning markets;

 - Product formula: to source 100% natural, biodegradable, sustainably sourced and pH neutral ingredients;

 - Certificates: to fulfil requirements to obtain the EcoCert standard, being the support of the marketing campaign and verification of their commitments;

 - New manufacturing plant taking into account energy efficiency standards, equipment and renewable energy options.

 In Nicaragua, The Cleaner Production Centre CPML and BBD team worked with sausages company Delmor who produces affordable meat protein products.
 Based on a baseline evaluation and hotspot analysis, opportunities for a more sustainable product were identified.

 A 2019 roadmap includes:

 - Replacement of ingredients for healthier complements and materials or natural origin to extend the shelf life